El alma no tiene color

 On Monday, June 23, 1997, Canal de las Estrellas started broadcasting El alma no tiene color weekdays at 5:00pm, replacing Los hijos de nadie.
-The last episode was broadcast on Friday, November 7, 1997 with Huracán replacing it the following day.
+The last episode was broadcast on Friday, November 7, 1997 with Huracán replacing it the following Monday.

-Laura Flores, Arturo Peniche and Celia Cruz starred as protagonists, while Lorena Rojas, Claudia Islas, Ofelia Guilmáin and Carlos Cámara starred as antagonists.
+Laura Flores, Arturo Peniche and Celia Cruz starred as protagonists, while Lorena Rojas, Claudia Islas, Ofelia Guilmáin, Rafael Rojas, and Carlos Cámara starred as antagonists.

 Plot

 The story deals with issues related to racism by narrating the story of Guadalupe Roldán, daughter of Don Humberto Roldán and "La Negra Macaria", whom she takes as her nanny.
 Guadalupe, by an agreement between her family and the Álamo family to save her father from financial ruin, is forced to abandon her boyfriend, Luis Diego Morales, a teacher of modest means, and marry Lisandro del Álamo, a Rich and powerful man for whom Guadalupe has no love.
 But over time, Guadalupe develops strong feelings for him.

 Guadalupe, when she becomes pregnant, thinks that Lisandro is the happiest man in the world.
 But when her child is born, she turns out to be a dark-skinned girl and Lisandro abandons Guadalupe, accusing her of adultery.
 Don Humberto coerces Macaria to maintain Guadalupe's true affiliation and Macaria is in no position to tell Lisandro that it is ancestry and not adultery responsible for the baby being dark-skinned.

 Among this, Ana Luisa Roldán appears, Guadalupe's cousin who hates her, bringing tragedies to Guadalupe's life, takes Luis Diego from her and makes Lisandro believe that he is not the father of her daughter Estrellita.
 Don Humberto falls into depression and alcoholism due to the absence of his wife Sara and the disappearance of his other daughter, Sarita, whom his grandmother took very far.

 Lisandro discovers that Estrellita is his daughter through Macaria, who explains that she is Guadalupe's mother.
 The couple reconciles but before running away from the Roldán family with Macaria.

 One day, Lisandro discovers that Guadalupe works as a singer for the club "Sapo Enamorado" and sees her with bad eyes, and through an Ana Luisa trap, ends up spending the night with her.
 Ana Luisa pretends to be pregnant, so Lisandro agrees to marry her.
 Guadalupe decides to divorce him, since she does not want to leave a child without a father.